-All standard operations of purchases and sales of financial assets are recognised on the trade date i.e. the date that the Group commits to purchase the asset.
-Standard operations of purchases or sales are purchases or sales of financial assets that require delivery of assets within the period generally established by regulation or convention in the marketplace.
+All regular way purchases and sales of financial assets are recognised on the trade date i.e. the date that the Group commits to purchase the asset.
+Regular way purchases or sales are purchases or sales of financial assets that require delivery of assets within the period generally established by regulation or convention in the marketplace.